brianboyko/onCoding/src/posts/the-ziggurat-architecture.md

 ### Frontend Level 4: The View - The View in MVC

 And here at the end of all things is the view - rendering what the user sees and capturing what the user does.
 Like every other layer, it too provides an interface - but this interface is the *user interface.*

+## What this has meant in practice.

+For me, what this has meant in practice is that when I build front-end applications, I tend to follow this pattern, whether it's React, Vue, or something else.

+Usually I'll start off with an "ajax" folder which contains a class with all my API data in it.
+That API class is imported by...

+... the "store" folder, which contains the root state, as well as any actions needed to manipulate it.
+The store is accessed by...

+... the controllers, which are usually classes with their own methods and state to provide as props to ...

+... the containers, which have no methods or state of their own, but render based on the data given to it by the controller, and listen for events that trigger callbacks.

+When that callback is triggered...

+... it provides the event data to a method provided by the controller...

+... which then executes the deployment of an action provided by the store...

+... which, when executed, calls the ajax methods...

+... which provides data, and returns it to the state...

+... when then sends that data back to the controllers...

+... and up to the containers...

+... so that the user can see it.

+---

+I'm sure there are other ways to organize infrastructure, but this is what I've had success with.